tess1o/geopulse/docs-website/docs/user-guide/core-features/timeline.md

 *   **Changing Timeline Preferences:** If you adjust a setting like Stay Radius or Minimum Stay Duration.
 *   **Changing Favorite Locations:** Adding, deleting, or modifying a Favorite Location (especially a large Favorite Area) can change how past stays are detected, so a rebuild is necessary to apply the new context.

+### Monitoring Timeline Generation Jobs

+When you manually trigger a timeline rebuild (e.g., after changing preferences or managing favorites), a modal window will appear, showing the real-time status and progress of the timeline generation job.

+From this modal window, or directly by navigating to `/app/timeline/jobs`, you can access a detailed **Timeline Jobs** page.
+This page provides:

+*   **Current Job Status:** View the progress and details of any timeline generation job currently running.
+*   **Job History:** A list of recent jobs that you have manually triggered or that were initiated by your actions (e.g., adding/deleting a favorite).
+    *   **Note:** This history **does not** include the regular background jobs that run every few minutes.
+    *   Job history is stored in memory for approximately 24 hours.
+If the application is restarted, this history will be cleared.

 ---

 ## Fine-Tuning Your Timeline: Key Settings Explained